nodejs/dev-policy/README.md

 Additionally there are branches for stable release lines prior to 1.0 of minor versions.
 Example: `0.8.x`, `0.10.x`, `0.12.x`.

-All release branches other than master are managed by the LTS Working Group and fall under the LTS release policy.
+All Release Branches other than master are managed by the LTS Working Group and fall under the LTS release policy.

 ### Release Versioning